joshuaretallick/instant-messenger-project/README.md

 # Instant Messenger style app, tech test for Build Circle

+An messageboard style app where Users can create their own chat boards and then people can comment live via PubNub (aka no page refresh required)

 Original outline at bottom of README documentation

+# To Run
+• Clone Repo to your local machine
+• From Command Line enter directory and then run :
+- bundle install
+- yarn
+- rails db:migrate
+- rails s (this will start the server)
+• Then open localhost:3000 on your browser

 # Testing
 I built this app using Ruby-on-Rails.
 Testing has been conducted with RSpec and Capybara, measured with SimpleCov, with an achieved coverage of -